juga0/torguts/02-dataflow.md

 bypass most of stream logic.
 They don't have associated buffers.
 They are implemented in `connection.c`.

+[XXX: maybe mention the C structs that encapsulate the above things?]

 >**Note**: "History Time!"
 You might occasionally find reference to a couple types of connections